Adam Duvall Player Props: Red Sox vs. Athletics

-On Saturday, Adam Duvall (batting .189 in his past 10 games) and the Boston Red Sox play the Oakland Athletics, whose starting pitcher will be Paul Blackburn.
-First pitch is at 4:10 PM ET.
+The Boston Red Sox, including Adam Duvall (.270 slugging percentage in past 10 games, including zero homers), take on starting pitcher JP Sears and the Oakland Athletics at Fenway Park, Sunday at 1:35 PM ET.

-In his last game he had a one-hit performance (1-for-4) against the Athletics.
+In his most recent appearance, he went 1-for-4 with an RBI against the Athletics.

 Adam Duvall Game Info & Props vs. the Athletics